The center of modular shifted Yangians and parabolic generators: Centers of and

 For general $\sigma$, this follows using the change of shift matrix isomorphism from Lemma \ref{lemma:iota send center = center}.
 One argues similarly to obtain ${^\nu}K_p\subseteq Z_p({^\mu}Y_n(\sigma))$. \end{proof}

 \textbf{Acknowledgment.} We would like to thank Yung-Ning Peng for helpful discussions.
+We are particularly grateful to the referee for a very detailed reading of this paper and many constructive comments and suggestions which improve the original manuscript.
 This work is supported by the National Natural Science Foundation of China (Grant Nos.
-11801394, 12071168, 12461005) and the Fundamental Research Funds for the Central Universities (Nos.
-CCNU22QN002, CCNU24JC001).
+11801394, 12461005), the Natural Science Foundation of Hubei Province (No. 2025AFB716) and the Fundamental Research Funds for the Central Universities (Nos.
+CCNU24JC001, CCNU25JC025, CCNU25JCPT031).